d-morrison/IntroStatActivities/_book/09-A14-inference-2cat_CI-theory.md

 \vspace{0.8in}

-8. What decision would you make based on your confidence interval?
+8. What decision (reject of fail to reject the null hypothesis) would you make based on your confidence interval?
 Explain your answer.
 \vspace{0.5in}
 \newpage